-23. As the pre-fill step confirms that parasitics of the baseline layout, pre-fill, do not degrade the performance of the integrated circuit, it is desirable that the fill likewise does not degrade performance.
+22. As the pre-fill step confirms that parasitics of the baseline layout, prefill, do not degrade the performance of the integrated circuit, it is desirable that the fill likewise does not degrade performance.
 However, depending on its placement, dummy fill can also degrade the performance of the integrated circuit, which is undesirable.
 To minimize this, the design suites include timing-aware fill tools that minimize, if not prevent, any degradation to circuit performance caused by dummy fill insertion.
-These tools also incorporate details on fill density, size, and position necessary to meet the requirements of the fabrication process and allow the user to specify the minimum and maximum dimensions of the dummy fill.
+1

-24. Based on my experience, use of such timing-aware fill tools has become standard practice in designing modern integrated circuits.
-In fact, modern integrated circuit designs are required to have fill included as part of the database submitted for fabrication.
-Due to the complicated nature of these designs, such as SoCs and highly integrated circuits with many layers, the fill process cannot be manual at least for the practical reason of there being far too many locations and options for fill position and dimension to designate by hand for fill insertion.
-Moreover, the chip has many critical nets (i.e., important timing-sensitive signal lines), so there is a need for the fill-placement to be aware of any impact on the timing and resulting performance impact of the circuit.
-Timing-aware fill tools are used to attempt to simultaneously meet interconnect density (including feature size) and timing closure requirements, but they are not guaranteed to do so 100% of the time.
-When this occurs, a decision must be made to compromise performance at the expense of yield, or vice-versa.
+23. Based on my experience, use of such timing-aware fill tools has 2 become standard practice in designing modern integrated circuits.
+In fact, modern 3 integrated circuit designs are required to have fill included as part of the database 4 submitted for fabrication.
+Due to the complicated nature of these designs, such as 5 SoCs and highly integrated circuits with many layers, the fill process cannot be 6 manual at least for the practical reason of there being far too many locations to 7 designate by hand for fill insertion.
+Moreover, the chip has many critical nets, so 8 there is a need for the fill-placement to be aware of any impact on the timing and 9 resulting performance impact of the circuit.
+Timing-aware fill tools are used to 10 attempt to meet interconnect density and timing closure requirements 11 simultaneously, but they are not guaranteed to do so 100% of the time.
+When this 12 occurs, a decision must be made to compromise performance at the expense of 13 yield, or vice-versa.
+14

-25. Once the fill routine is completed, the fill checks are done, and final verification is performed again (LVS, DRC).
-The fill checks are performed based on percentage requirement on a specified area in the layout.
+24. Once the fill routine is completed, the fill checks are done, and final 15 verification is performed again (LVS, DRC).
+The fill checks are performed based 16 on percentage requirement on a specified area in the layout.

-26. Once the layout database has been verified, it is sent for fabrication in the form of a GDSII database, which is the industry standard format for delivery of the chip database.
+25. Once the layout database has been verified, it is sent for fabrication in the form of a Graphic Design System (GDSII) database, which is the industry standard format for delivery of the chip database.
 As previously mentioned, fill is required to be included as part of the GDSII database.

-27. The design resource is provided with a process design kit (PDK), which includes all of the information necessary to capture a schematic, run a simulation, do a layout, and perform all of the checks on the layout to make sure that the final GDSII is in an acceptable form to be ready for fabrication.
+26. The design resource is provided with a process design kit (PDK), which includes all of the information necessary to capture a schematic, run a simulation, do a layout, and perform all of the checks on the layout to make sure that the final GDSII is in an acceptable form to be ready for fabrication.
 It is the design resource / customer's responsibility to make sure that the designed chip meets all of the expected requirements for fabrication and bears the risk of failing to follow any steps in the design flow.
 For example, if the circuit does not work, that is the customer's responsibility.
 If the layout does not match the schematic, that is the customer's responsibility.
 The GDSII does have to meet all of the DRCs in order to be fabricated.

-28. In order to develop an integrated chip product, tools are needed to develop the schematic, the layout, verification of the layout, and the final GDSII database for fabrication.
+27. In order to develop an integrated chip product, tools are needed to develop the schematic, the layout, verification of the layout, and the final GDSII database for fabrication.
 Many companies use different tools (from different vendors) to accomplish this process either typically due to cost or preference of internal proprietary tools.
 Regardless of the process and specific tools that are used, the GDSII database goes through an internal DRC after it is received and before fabrication of the integrated chip: